-In this paper we find and discuss the general explicit solution to the problem.
+In this paper a general explicit solution to the problem is found and discussed.
 To our knowledge it is the first time such a solution is given.
-Our solution is allowed by the careful use of Weierstrass elliptic functions $\wp, \zeta$ and $\sigma$ (see \cite{whittaker_course_1927} for a good introduction to these functions).
-These functions are no longer part of the typical background of engineers and physicists though they appear in the solution to many problems in classical mechanics and they are a superior tool with respect to the more popular Jacobi expressions \cite{byrd_handbook_1971}, whenever the main polynomial expression is parametric.
+Our solution is allowed by the careful use of Weierstrass elliptic and related functions $\wp, \zeta$ and $\sigma$ (see \cite{whittaker_course_1927} for a good introduction to these functions).
+These functions appear in the solution to many problems in classical mechanics and they are a superior tool to express elliptic integrals with respect to the more popular Jacobi expressions \cite{byrd_handbook_1971}, whenever the 3rd or 4th order polynomial expression in the integrand is parametric.
+It was recently pointed out in \cite{brizard2009primer}, how elliptic functions in general and Weierstrass formalism in particular, while part of common knowledge at the beginning of this century, are no longer part of the curricula of engineers or physicists.
+Hopefully, these results will contribute to spread the use and importance of these beautiful mathematical tools facilitating their use in modern science.

-The full solution to the constant radial acceleration problem, is here elegantly expressed by simple explicit equations describing the complex physical nature of the motion.
+The complete solution to the constant radial acceleration problem is here elegantly expressed by simple explicit equations describing the complex physical nature of the motion.
 The newly found expressions are valid in general for bounded and unbounded motion, they have no restrictive hypothesis and can be thus used directly in the design of interplanetary trajectories.
-Interestingly, the solution to the constant radial thrust problem involves all the steps needed to solve the more famous Kepler problem: a) the introduction of an ad-hoc anomaly, b) finding an explicit solution in terms of this anomaly and c) the definition of a Kepler's equation to recover the solution in the time domain.
-It was recently pointed out by \cite{brizard2009primer}, how elliptic functions in general and Weierstrass formalism in particular, while part of common knowledge at the beginning of this century, are no longer part of the curricula of engineers or physicists.
-We hope that with our results we will also contribute to convince of the use and importance of these beautiful mathematical tools facilitating their use in modern science.
+Interestingly, the solution to the constant radial acceleration problem involves all the steps needed to solve the more studied Kepler problem: a) the introduction of an ad-hoc anomaly, b) finding an explicit solution in terms of this anomaly and c) the definition of a Kepler's equation to recover the solution in the time domain.